QiuYukang/5G-LENA/doc/source/nr-module.rst

 configuration, e.g., each 2nd or each 4th subcarrier is used for SRS transmission.
 However, since the minimum transmission granularity in 5G-LENA module is a RB in frequency domain, all subcarriers are used for SRS transmission.
-Figure :ref:`fig-srs-5glena` shows the slot structure and the symbols over which the SRS transmission spans, assuming a repeated TDD pattern structure of [DL F UL UL UL] (i.e., one DL slot, followed by one flexible slot and three UL slots and that SRS transmissions occur in F slots (i.e., slots number 1 and 6 in the figure).
+:numref:`fig-srs-5glena` shows the slot structure and the symbols over which the SRS transmission spans, assuming a repeated TDD pattern structure of [DL F UL UL UL] (i.e., one DL slot, followed by one flexible slot and three UL slots and that SRS transmissions occur in F slots (i.e., slots number 1 and 6 in the figure).